 - Copy the content from the MS Word document or external source.

 - Windows users: Use Notepad for this purpose.
-You can find it under Start > Accessories.
+You can search for it on your Start Menu.

 - Apple Mac users: Use TextEdit for this purpose.
 You can find it in Finder > Applications.
 Please note that if you use TextEdit, you must select the "Plain Text" option after you paste.
 To do this, go to Format > Make Plain Text.